Controllability of discrete-time linear systems on lie groups with finite semisimple center: Conditions for controllability

 \begin{lemma} Let $G$ be a Lie group with Lie algebra $\mathfrak{g}$ and $N$ a normal Lie subgroup of $G$ with Lie algebra $\mathfrak{n}$.
 Then for every $X \in \mathfrak{g}$, we have that

 \end{lemma}

 From now on in this section, we will prove some results associated with the controllability of the system $\Sigma$.
 The next results will be helpful to our purposes.
-Denoting by $\mathcal{R}^L$ and $\mathcal{C}^L$ the respectives reachable of and controllable sets of the neutral element of $\Sigma$, we have the following results.
+Denoting by $\mathcal{R}$ and $\mathcal{C}$ the respectives reachable of and controllable sets of the neutral element of $\Sigma$, taking the primary decomposition (\ref{decomp}) of $f_0$, we have the following result.